Ckokoski/cybersecurity-portfolio/README.md

 - Exploitation (Metasploit)
 - Post-Exploitation

-*(More projects, including offensive security exercises, will be added here as they are completed.)*
+*(More projects, including more advanced defensive and offensive security exercises, will be added here as they are completed.)*

 ---